 Shopping for a new virtual terminal can be stressful and time consuming if you don’t know what you’re looking for.
-In reality, they all have the same basic function: accepting credit card payments.
-So really, it is a bit cumbersome to differentiate between “breeds”.
 That’s why our team of skilled professionals has put together a simple comparison guide that helps you choose the best virtual terminal that fits your business’ specific needs.

 Virtual Terminal Basics

-COM based virtual terminals, that requires DLL software on the web-hosting server, and a dedicated SSL certificate.
+COM based virtual terminals, which require DLL software on the web-hosting server and a dedicated SSL certificate.
 Many web-hosts do not allow DLL software downloads.

-XML transport virtual terminals, that require a dedicated SSL certificate but no DLL software; they utilize a commonly installed facility on windows servers.
+XML transport virtual terminals, which require a dedicated SSL certificate but no DLL software.
+They utilize a commonly installed facility on windows servers.

 Comparison for Best Virtual Terminal Providers

-When searching for the a payment gateway provider, a business should consider important criteria such as:
+When searching for a payment gateway provider, a business should consider important criteria such as:

 - Reliability: Using a well-seasoned payment gateway provider will offer the most reliability.
 If a virtual terminal experiences frequent down periods, this translates to a loss in sales and revenue for any business using the service.

 - Available features: Virtual terminal services can include very useful tools for website owners such as the ability to use a virtual terminal to take a customer’s payment manually, over the phone; fraud prevention tools that limit potential charge-backs including address and card security code verification, recurring billing to easily set up pre-scheduled customer payments, electronic check processing which gives customers another payment option if they don’t have a credit or debit card.

 - Security initiative compliance: Checking that the provider chosen complies with current credit card company security initiatives can save headaches and potential problems down the road.